 Clerkship Student Education

 Before graduation, all PSOM students will complete and pass "Ortho 200".
 But regardless of interest in orthopaedic surgery, take everything you can from this course.
 Remember that musculoskeletal complaints represent the #1 or #2 reasons that people see their doctors and that the morbidity from those disorders are among the greatest in medicine.
-Students can always contact their teaching-loving and award-winning professors, Joe Bernstein (Lindback, Penn Pearls) or Jaimo Ahn (Penn Pearls, Resident teaching, AO national surgical teaching) and refer back to that great topic-based Q&A packet.
+Students can always contact their teaching-loving and award-winning professor, Joe Bernstein (Lindback, Penn Pearls), and refer back to that great topic-based Q&A packet.

 Elective / "Sub-I" Student Education